philipstubbs13/Bamazon/README.md

 #### View Low Inventory
 <p>When you select <b>View Low Inventory</b> from the menu, you will see a table that lists all of the products in the products table in the database that have a stock quantity of less than 5.</p>
-<p>To see products with a stock quantity of less than 5, a SQL statement similar to the following example is used to query the database.</p>
+<p>To see products with a stock quantity of less than 5, the following SQL statement is used to query the database.</p>
 <pre>SELECT item_id, product_name, stock_quantity FROM products WHERE stock_quantity < 5</pre>
 <img src="readme_images/view_low_inventory.png">